influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withRequests(requests)
 ```

-Requests describes the minimum amount of compute resources required.
+"Requests describes the minimum amount of compute resources required.
 If Requests is omitted for a container, it defaults to Limits if that is explicitly specified, otherwise to an implementation-defined value.
-More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/
+More info: https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/"

 ### fn spec.template.container.resources.withRequestsMixin